jakobnissen/jakobnissen.github.io/posts/latency.md

 Before v1.8, package authors could add precompilation statements of the form:

 ```
-precompile(my_function, (MyType, Int, String))
+precompile(foo, (MyType, Int, String))
 ```

 to cache the methodinstance `foo(::MyType, ::Int, ::String)`.
 Unfortunately, creating these statements and copy-pasting them into your code were a pain in the butt, and so very few package authors bothered to do so.
 This changed with Julia 1.8, when the package [SnoopPrecompile.jl](https://github.com/timholy/SnoopCompile.jl) was released.
-With it, authors simply needed to create a block of code, that uses functionality from the package, and wrap it in a `@precompile_all_calls` macro.
+With it, authors simply need to create a block of code, that uses functionality from the package, and wrap it in a `@precompile_all_calls` macro.
 When running the macro, `SnoopPrecompile` will record all methods being compiled during execution of the code, and automatically emit precompilation statements for these during package installation time.
 Even cooler, this _only_ happens during package installation: During normal package loading, the entire SnoopPrecompile codeblock will be compiled to a no-op, thus contributing minimally to latency itself.